Strategy

 The Great Upgrade

-Clearly from that report I can see that there are two great job exits going on, the first accelerated retirement among the 65 to 74 age cohort and the other, The Great Resignation, of people leaving jobs in search of something better.
+Clearly, from that report, I can see that there are two major job exits underway: the first, accelerated retirement among the 65 to 74 age cohort; and the other, the Great Resignation, in which people are leaving jobs in search of something better.

-Obviously, there are numerous cross currents that explain the upheaval, and some may be contradictory.
+Obviously, numerous cross-currents explain the upheaval, and some may be contradictory.
 But all point toward CRM as a tool for getting business through these times.

 Retirement vs. Resignation Cohorts

 First, a quick word about work conditions.
 It’s easy to blame Covid but it’s not the whole story.
-As someone in the potential retirement cohort I can say that suddenly there isn’t enough cash in the system to get me on an airplane to go to a conference, at least not yet.
-For many that makes retirement a no-brainer.
+As someone in the potential retirement cohort, I can say that suddenly there isn’t enough cash in the system to get me on a plane to a conference, at least not yet.
+For many, that makes retirement a no-brainer.

 The resignation cohort is different.
-It’s younger people who may not be happy with pay or working conditions and who simply believe there must be something better out there.
-Some of these people work in the service industry and frankly there isn’t a lot that CRM can do to help in, say, fast food.
+It’s younger people who may not be happy with pay or working conditions and who believe there must be something better out there.
+Some of these people work in the service industry, and frankly, there isn’t a lot that CRM can do to help, say, in fast food.

 Between those cohorts resides a large group of service providers that Salesforce just surveyed.
 It looks like a good study with over 1,000 responses evenly divided between workers and managers.

-Caveat this however: the study was performed by Salesforce Research.
-While I can’t fault the study, I can suggest it would have more credence in some circles if it was only paid for by Salesforce rather than conducted by an arm of the company.
+Caveat this, however: the study was performed by Salesforce Research.
+While I can’t fault the study, I suggest it would carry more weight in some circles if it were funded solely by Salesforce rather than conducted by an arm of the company.

 What the Study Revealed

 First, let’s acknowledge that customer service is a tough place to make a living.
-You don’t typically encounter people at their cheeriest best when your job is to get something straightened out that the customer might have reasonably expected to not break.
+You don’t typically encounter people at their cheeriest when your job is to get something straightened out that the customer might reasonably have expected not to break.

-Straight form the report, we get this high-level data”
+Straight from the report, we get this high-level data:

 • 71% of service agents have considered quitting in the past 6 months